 But, as my first ‘proper’ blog post (on Tumblr so you can tell it was ages ago – I mean who does Tumblr anymore?) revealed, I was writing to save my sanity.
 It was something I had to do – or maybe I just had to do something…anything really.

 “I launch my manifesto here: I will give all my friends a blog that connects with them – not their children, not their homes, not their husbands or partners – but them.
 The people they are without the baggage.
 The women they are when they don’t have to be writing the grocery list or working out which wash needs to go in first or how much time the commute will take.
 The woman they can be in their coffee break, or in the bath, or just in the five minutes before their head hits the pillow.
 Or, in my case, when they’re looking at what clothes they would buy online if they had the money or the figure that they used to have – but probably never properly appreciated.
 Join me as I journey through these previously un-navigated waters.”.

 Then I had an epiphany – if I never started I would feel as if I had thwarted myself.
 It would be worse than trying and failing – at least then I would know that I wasn’t able to make it work.

-So I took a deep breath and I jumped – and you know what?
-The rush was fucking fantastic.
-It turned out that I’m a natural risk taker – weirdly, as I thought I was a control freak before then.
+So I took a deep breath and I jumped – and you know what? – the rush was fucking fantastic.
+It turns out that I’m a natural risk taker – weirdly, as I thought I was a control freak before then.

 But ignore all that – it’s not important.
 The most crucial thing that I realised is that my leap of faith was in me – not my abilities.
 In me.
 And, you see, I’m not that bad.
 I can do this – I really can.